EBZebra/docs/edge/source/guide/tutorial/signature.md

 ###STEP 6: Display the signature

-* **Add a method called onSigCapture(capData)** at the end of the script section:
+* **Add a method called onSigCapture(capData)** at the end of the SCRIPT section:

-In the script section between the end body tag and the end html tag
+In the SCRIPT section between the end body tag and the end html tag

 Sample JavaScript: